 Pros and Cons of a Samsung POWERbot robot vacuum: Should You Buy One?

 You might have heard about the Samsung robot cleaners.
 It has a D-shape similar to what Neato robots have.
-What is a POWERbot and what are the downsides of buying one?
+What is a POWERbot and what are pros and cons of buying one?

 How a Samsung POWERbot works?